Skip to main content

 Dishwashers can be certified to sanitize glassware, dishes and cookware.

-While you are probably familiar with certifications related to energy and water efficiency, you may not know dishwashers can also be certified to sanitize glassware, dishes and cookware.
+While you are probably familiar with certifications related to energy and water efficiency, you may not know that dishwashers can also be certified to sanitize glassware, dishes and cookware.

 Certification to NSF/ANSI Standard 184

 Next to handwashing, proper cleaning and sanitizing of kitchen work surfaces used for handling and preparing food are probably the most important ways to protect against foodborne illness at home.
 In fact, a 2011 germ study conducted by NSF found that the germiest place in most homes wasn’t the bathroom, but the kitchen.
+While it’s important to regularly clean and sanitize kitchen countertops and sinks, the dishes and cookware used to prepare and serve food also need to be properly cleaned and sanitized between each use.

 One of the ways to effectively clean and sanitize dishes is to use a dishwasher certified to NSF/ANSI 184: Residential Dishwashers.
 This standard helps confirm that a residential dishwasher can achieve a minimum 99.999 percent or 5-log reduction of bacteria when operated on the sanitizing cycle.

 In addition to confirming the unit’s ability to sanitize dishes and cookware, NSF/ANSI 184 also establishes minimum design and performance requirements related to cleaning effectiveness.
-NSF uses over 100 pounds of cherry pie filling to test the cleaning effectiveness of residential dishwashers each year.

 Comparison of NSF/ANSI 184 to NSF/ANSI 3